-- Brand Association - Keller’s Brand Equity Model: This model was developed by Dartmouth professor Kevin Lane Keller and emphasizes the need to mold the feeling associated with a brand’s products.
+This brand equity model was developed by Dartmouth professor Kevin Lane Keller and emphasizes the need to mold the feeling associated with a brand’s products.
 By creating positive associations with your products, you can shape how customers think about your brand.
-The model is based on a hierarchy of brand equity that begins with a brand establishing their identity and differentiation, and is fully realized when the brand establishes resonance and connection with target consumers.
+The model is based on a hierarchy of brand equity that begins with a brand establishing its identity and differentiation, and is fully realized when the brand establishes resonance and connection with target consumers.

-- Brand awareness
+- Brand Awareness